hpc2n/intro-linux/docs/linux-terms.md

 - supports large disk sizes
 - offers additional security features.
 - can be used by Linux systems for booting and initialization of hardware.

+### Virtualization

+When you do virtualization in Linux it means you are running (perhaps several) "virtual" instances of OS'es on a physical computer.
+Typical technologies for this in Linux are KVMs (Kernel-based Virtual Machines), Docker, Singularity, and similar.
+Virtualization does not just allow you to use one physical machine to run several virtual ones (with perhaps different OS'es), but for instance also to run software/applications that would not run on the OS of the physical machine.
+Example: you need to run a Windows-only software on your machine that has Linux; you then create a virtual machine that has Windows installed and run your software.

+Docker (Singularity, Apptainer, etc) images are commonly used as an easy way of distributing a full environment with OS and installed software.

+### Wifi

+Wifi (or Wi-Fi) is an abbreviation of "Wireless Fidelity" and it is a networking technology allowing devices to connect to "LANs" (Local Area Networks) without neccessitating wired network connection.
+Linux supports a number of WiFi adapters for managing and configuring wireless network connections.

+!!! note

+    Many of the entries on this list are fully or partially taken, with thanks, from

+    - <a href="https://www.coursera.org/collections/linux-terms" target="_blank">https://www.coursera.org/collections/linux-terms</a>
+    - <a href="http://www.miralishahidi.ir/resources/Linux Terminology Glossary.pdf" target="_blank">http://www.miralishahidi.ir/resources/Linux Terminology Glossary.pdf</a>

+    Further inspiration and some material taken, with thanks, from

+    - <a href="https://www.ricmedia.com/tutorials/linux-for-beginners-a-comprehensive-guide-to-basic-concepts-and-terminology" target="_blank">https://www.ricmedia.com/tutorials/linux-for-beginners-a-comprehensive-guide-to-basic-concepts-and-terminology</a>
+    - <a href="https://askubuntu.com/questions/506510/what-is-the-difference-between-terminal-console-shell-and-command-line/506628#506628" target="_blank">https://askubuntu.com/questions/506510/what-is-the-difference-between-terminal-console-shell-and-command-line/506628#506628</a>